 The MS in Human Computer Interaction is an interdisciplinary degree program.
-In addition to four core HCI graduate courses, students take electives from a wide variety of disciplines and write a thesis of their research for graduation.
-The program prepares students for a career in the private or public sector, as well as, for continuation of studies in a PhD program.
+The program prepares students for a career in the private or public sector, as well as, for continuation of studies in a Ph.D. program.
 Specific program requirements are outlined below.

 MS Course Requirements

 In order to earn an MS at Iowa State University, each student’s Program of Study (POS) must include at least 30 graduate credits.
 A minimum of 22 of the graduate credits must be earned at ISU.

 - MS students will be required to choose any four courses, one from each of the Design, Implementation, Phenomena, and Evaluation categories.
 MS students will therefore be required to take a total of four courses from the core.
 The other courses taken can be any from the ISU Course Catalog.
 However, recommended electives are listed below.

 - All thesis MS students entering the program in Spring 2022 and after, 1 credit of GR ST 565 Responsible Conduct of Research will be required.
 For current thesis MS students, the HCI Graduate Program encourages these students to enroll in this course, but it is not required.

 - MS students will also be required to take a minimum of 3 research credits.

 We offer two paths to complete your master’s degree on-campus at Iowa State University for the Master of Science in HCI:

 - Path #1: Master of Science in HCI, thesis or non-thesis/creative component: An HCI faculty member must agree to serve as your major professor (to supervise your research) and usually provides funding for a half-time graduate assistantship.